 Cons:

-Example: A software company planning quarterly releases shows major features planned for each release over the next year.
+Example: This software roadmap example shows a company planning quarterly releases with major features planned for each release over the next year.

 What it is: Visualizes work as it moves through different stages.